rednafi/rednafi.com/content/misc/install.md

 3 directories, 0 files
 ```

-Then you can copy and set file permissions with another `install` command if needed.
+Then you can copy a file to the destination and set file permissions with another `install`
+command if needed.

 You can also set user or group ownership while copying a file: